 A Zip archive with 2 files will be downloaded – one with orthometric and one with ellipsoidal heights.
 We recommend to use ellipsoidal heights for Metashape processing.

-Note: accuracy depends on the data you have uploaded, the number of satellite constellations tracked, the duration and location of the project.
+Accuracy depends on the data you have uploaded, the number of satellite constellations tracked, the duration and location of the project.
 You can find a detailed description of possible accuracy on the MakeItAccurate website under How Accurate is MakeItAccurate.

 Create Agisoft Metashape project

 Start Agisoft Metashape.
-Select Add Photos command from the Workflow menu and add all images from the DJI survey folder.
+Select Add Photos command from Workflow menu and add all images from the DJI survey folder.

 Metashape will automatically load GPS coordinates recorded in EXIF meta data during the flight.